Automobile

 Read more: What does the ESP light mean?
 (Causes and how to fix it)

-How to reset the traction control light
+How do you reset the traction control light?

 Here’s how to reset the traction control light:

-Get an OBD-II scanner (purchase or rent)
+Get an OBD-II scanner

 Even if it’s just for minor repairs, an OBD2 scanner is a worthwhile purchase if you work on your vehicle.
 One can be bought online or at an auto repair shop near you.
 A less expensive device can be bought for $30 to $50, but a good OBD2 scanner will set you back several hundred dollars.
 If your car was made before 1996, you’ll need an original OBD device, not an OBD2.
 The OBD2 will, however, work with any car made after 1996.
 You might also consider renting one from an auto supply store as an alternative.